TheCompAce/Auto-GPT-Powershell/README.md

    - plugins/1_Sample_System_Format.ps1: A sample system plugin that leaves the system message unchanged

 4. RunOutputPlugins.ps1: Searches for and runs output plugins in the "plugins" folder.
 Example:
-   - plugins/1_CodeSaver_ChatGPT_Output_Format.ps1: Strips code out into "source_[time].txt" unless "Allow GPT in plugins" is enabled, then it will try to use ChatGPT to get the filename.
+   - plugins/1_CodeSaver_Output_Format.ps1: Strips code out into "source_[time].txt" unless "Allow GPT in plugins" is enabled, then it will try to use ChatGPT to get the filename.
+(This will save multiple files, as some seem to get overy written with bad data.)
    - plugins/2_SessionLog_Output_Format.ps1: A sample output plugin that logs the output to a session file

 ## Creating Plugins